acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 ---
 layout: post
-title:  "Adding new Ships to Ship Miner"
+title:  "Metagame and replayability with new Ships"
 # date:   2022-11-22 00:08:30 -0300
-excerpt: To prepare for EA release I need to work on replayability and metagame.
-Having different ships sounds like a reasonable first step in a game named "Ship" Miner.
+excerpt: To prepare for EA release I started working on adding more replayability through metagame unlocks.
+Having different ships sounds like a reasonable first thing to have in a game named "Ship" Miner.
 author: Ariel Coppes
 tags:
   - tag1